storj/docs/app/support/faqs/page.md

 ## Can I use Storj DCS for web hosting?

-The Storj DCS service allows you to **host static websites** along with multimedia streaming, large file distribution, and other web-delivered assets.&#x20;
+The Storj DCS service allows you to **host static websites** along with multimedia streaming, large file distribution, and other web-delivered assets.

 Since your webpages and assets are simply objects stored on the network and there is no server/database, Storj DCS does **not** support the hosting of **dynamic websites.** However, you can store all of your unchanging assets on Storj DCS and reference them from your dynamic site that is hosted on an external compute service of your choice.